akshay63/faq-accordion-card/README.md

 ### Useful resources

-- [For Adding style to scrollbars](https://css-tricks.com/the-current-state-of-styling-scrollbars-in-css/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [For Adding style to scrollbars](https://css-tricks.com/the-current-state-of-styling-scrollbars-in-css/) - to style scrollbar using modern CSS

 ## Author